 Observers frequently characterize China's approach to the SCS and ECS as a "salami-slicing" strategy that employs a series of incremental actions, none of which by itself is a casus belli, to gradually change the status quo in China's favor.
-Other observers have referred to China's approach as a strategy of gray zone operations (i.e., operations that reside in a gray zone between peace and war), of creeping annexation28 or creeping invasion,29 or as a "talk and take" strategy, meaning a strategy in which China engages in (or draws out) negotiations while taking actions to gain control of contested areas.30
+Other observers have referred to China's approach as a strategy of gray zone operations (i.e., operations that reside in a gray zone between peace and war), of creeping annexation29 or creeping invasion,30 or as a "talk and take" strategy, meaning a strategy in which China engages in (or draws out) negotiations while taking actions to gain control of contested areas.31 A March 17, 2020, press report in China's state-controlled media stated that "Chinese military experts on Tuesday [March 17] suggested the use of non-lethal electromagnetic weapons, including low-energy laser devices, in expelling US warships that have been repeatedly intruding into the South China Sea in the past week."32 A July 15, 2020, press report states:

-27 For additional discussion, see Patrick M. Cronin and Ryan Neuhard, Total Competition, China's Challenge in the South China Sea, Center for a New American Security, January 2020, pp. 5-28; and Kerry K. Gershaneck, "China's 'Political Warfare' Aims at South China Sea," Asia Times, July 3, 2018.
+28 For additional discussion, see Patrick M. Cronin and Ryan Neuhard, Total Competition, China's Challenge in the South China Sea, Center for a New American Security, January 2020, pp. 5-28; Denny Roy, "How China Is Slow Conquering the South China Sea," National Interest, May 7, 2020; and Kerry K. Gershaneck, "China's 'Political Warfare' Aims at South China Sea," Asia Times, July 3, 2018.